Abundance Normalization

 facet_grid(name ~ .) +

-CD8 is a CD8 T cell-specific protein marker.
-The population of CD8 T cells in these samples should be relatively large but the majority of cells should be negative.
-With CLR, the negative population is still positive with a mean around 1. dsb centers the negative population at 0, making it straightforward to separate the CD8+ T cells from the negative population.
-This property of the dsb-normalized values simplifies other analytical tasks, such as cell annotation and cell gating, which will be covered in upcoming tutorials.
+CD19 is a B cell-specific protein marker.
+The population of B cells in these samples should be quite small and the majority of cells should be negative for CD19.
+With CLR, this negative population indeed has values close to zero and the positive population has values above 1, while dsb centers the negative population at 0, and the positive population has values above 2.
+These normalizations make it fairly straightforward to separate the B cells from the negative population.
 With log1p, both the negative and positive populations have high values for CD8 and could be falsely interpreted as two positive populations.

 DefaultAssay(pg_data_combined) <- "PNA"